2016 the year in… clubland

 from disco to diy: the history of iran's electronic underground

 Before the Islamic Revolution in the 1979, Iran was a musical hotbed that mixed east and west.
-Now a new generation of young electronic producers are rising up and carrying the torch.
+Now a new generation of young electronic producers is rising up and carrying the torch.

 where love saved the day: in memory of david mancuso

-As 2016 loses another cultural icon, we celebrate the godfather of disco’s LGBT legacy at The Loft, the private club in Mancuso’s house that became home to a movement.
+As 2016 loses another cultural icon, we celebrate the godfather of disco’s LGBTQ legacy at The Loft, the private club in Mancuso’s house that became a movement.

 made to swing: 25 years of nervous records

 Nervous Records’ founder Michael Weiss and iconic DJ Louie Vega and give us the inside story of the record label that made house history in NYC.